Naoussa Dinner

 Must orderboneless lamb wrapped in vine leaves with Naxos cheese

-A serious wine taverna in a quiet Naoussa lane since 2007 — consistently the best Greek food in town and the wine list takes Greek producers more seriously than anywhere else on the island.
-The boneless lamb wrapped in vine leaves and stuffed with Naxos cheese, slow-cooked in the wood oven with potatoes, is the signature.
+A wine taverna in a quiet Naoussa lane since 2007, with the best Greek cooking in town and a list deeper in Greek producers than anywhere else on the island.
+The signature is the boneless lamb wrapped in vine leaves and stuffed with Naxos cheese, slow-cooked in the wood oven with potatoes.
 Ask the sommelier for a Tinian Mavrotragano or a small-batch Paros white.
 Book ahead.

 Since 2007All-Greek wine listBook ahead

-InsiderLet the sommelier pick the bottle off the handwritten list — regulars say it's half the night.
-It books out in season, so reserve days ahead; build the meal around the boneless lamb in vine leaves.
+InsiderHand the bottle decision to the sommelier, off the handwritten list; that choice is half the night.
+It books out in season, so reserve days ahead, and build the meal around the boneless lamb in vine leaves.

 SoSo